-This aid is for UH students who are having short-term financial difficulty related to their sexual orientation or gender identity.
+This aid is for current UH Main Campus students who are having short-term financial difficulty related to their sexual orientation or gender identity.
 The aid is intended to assist the student in maintaining or improving their academic standing.
 No applicant will be discriminated against based on race, color, religion, national origin, sex, age, genetic information, disability, or veteran status, sexual orientation, gender identity or gender expression.
-(Submission of this application does not guarantee the applicant will be awarded.)

 - Currently enrolled in and attending at least 6 financial aid eligible credits during fall or spring or summer classes to be considered for the grant.